Braasileiro/PDRPC/README.md

 **Custom Songs** will not show album art because the image has to be previously uploaded in the app console on Discord.

-The **Japanese Names** setting will have no effect on custom songs.
-The reading of the strings is done from memory, so it will bring up exactly what is written in the game at the moment.

 # Installation
 * .NET Framework 4.8 Runtime.
 This is normally built into minimally updated Windows.
 * Install [Visual C++ 2015+ x64 Runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe) if you don't have already installed.